 Four-year graduates are prepared to pursue careers in a variety of areas: sport marketing, fan relations, sponsorship, intercollegiate & interscholastic athletics, community recreation & sport centers, city parks & recreation departments, sport goods & marketing companies, sport communication, facility operation & management, event management, compliance, fundraising.

-- Donald Schafer - M.S.
-(West Virginia University)
+- Donald Schafer - M.S. - Physical Education

 Entering freshmen are admitted directly into the major.

 Sport Management majors must earn a B- or better in SM 167 and a C- or better in all other courses for graduation.
 All majors must meet with their advisor every semester.
 Students who do not meet these benchmarks may be removed from their major.

 Students planning to continue at WVU-Morgantown will also need to maintain a minimum GPA of 2.5.

 General Education Foundations

 NOTE: Some major requirements will fulfill specific GEF requirements.
 Please see the curriculum requirements listed below for details on which GEFs you will need to select.